Waterfront park set to open on Domino sugar factory site

-WILLIAMSBURG, Brooklyn (WABC) --Eyewitness News got a sneak peak inside the latest waterfront development in Brooklyn, this one on the site of the old Domino sugar factory in Williamsburg.
+WILLIAMSBURG, Brooklyn (WABC) --Eyewitness News got a sneak peek inside the latest waterfront development in Brooklyn, this one on the site of the old Domino sugar factory in Williamsburg.

-There are lots of apartments to come, but first is a huge park set to opens in June.
+There are lots of apartments to come, but first is a huge park set to open in June.

 Construction workers are putting the final touches on the Williamsburg waterfront project that will turn the site into six sculpted and manicured acres of public park space.